Returning Home After a Disaster: What Supplies to Bring

 - Trash bags

-- Camera or cell phone with camera (for pictures of the property, the inside and out of any structures, and vehicles or equipment such as lawn mowers, bikes, cars)
+- Camera or cell phone (for pictures or videos of the property, the inside and out of any structures, and vehicles or equipment such as lawn mowers, bikes, cars)

 - A backpack or wheeled cart to carry your supplies